shu-z/svaba_cwl/README.md

 CWL for SvABA.
 CWL has been validated but not tested.

-Run SvabaCall.cwl with expected inputs.
+Run svabaCall_updated.cwl with expected inputs.

 svaba-job.yml contains a sample script for all expected inputs.